v-paulj/TestTarget/windows-apps-src/xbox-apps/frequently-asked-questions.md

 > **Caution**&nbsp;&nbsp;Doing this will delete all saved settings on your Xbox One including wireless settings, user accounts and any game progress that has not been saved to cloud storage.

 > **Caution**&nbsp;&nbsp;DO NOT select the **Reset and remove everything** button.
-This will delete all of your games, apps, settings and content, deactivate Developer Mode, and remove you console from the Developer Preview group.
+This will delete all of your games, apps, settings and content and deactivate Developer Mode.
 -->

 ### Wie kann ich beim Erstellen einer App mit HTML/JavaScript die Gamepad-Navigation aktivieren?